(Pocket-lint) - Over the last couple of years, there has been a dramatic rise in the adoption of mesh network systems for the home.

 How do you set up and use a mesh network?

 Setting up a mesh network is generally a simple procedure.
-Most manufacturers offer bundles that include a main point plus at least one other device for another room.
+Most manufacturers offer bundles that include the main point plus at least one other device for another room.

 It says you need two for a medium house and three for a larger home of around 170 to 420 square metres.